 Attend University and College Career Fairs

-Boise State holds career fairs in the spring and fall of each year.
-The next fair dates are TBD, but usually fall in October.
+Boise State holds career fairs in the spring and fall of each year, usually in mid-October and late-February.
 This is the premier career fair event for CS students.
-More info can be found here about the career fairs.
+More info can be found here.

 Additionally, the Boise State College of Engineering holds an engineering specific career fair in the fall.
 More info can be found here.
 Please contact Leandra Aburusa at firstname.lastname@example.org or 208-7426-4432 if you have any questions.